Shading the eternal flow

-This page contains 1336 words, respectively 8088 characters and lasts 5 minutes to read.
+This page contains 1391 Words, respectively 8635 characters and lasts 6 minutes to be read.

 In the vastness of the Multiverse, MaRa and CosTelor had come to master the art of Dynamic Creation.
 Under the guidance of the Song of Singularities, they oversaw the birth and dissolution of realities, ensuring that each collapse brought with it a new beginning.
 But even though the balance seemed stable, a subtle tremor was beginning to disrupt the harmony they had worked so hard to build.